 The attribute v is used as surrogate index to ensure proper ordering.
-The values are NOT related to the attribute u used in the <weld_position/> element.
+The values are not related to the attribute u used in the <weld_position/> element.

 The <loc/> with the minimum value of “v” marks the start of a seam weld and max(v) is used to mark the end.
 The reason for this is that some manufacturing techniques are not “symmetric” regarding both ends of a connection line.

-Example 1 Connection line with a single polyline/section:
+EXAMPLE 1 Connection line with a single polyline/section:

 <loc_list>